ahmedmq/streamlit-task-app/README.md

 ## Application Screenshots

-- Simple Form to create a new task:
+- Simple Form to create a new task and display the list of tasks:

     ![Home Page](static/create_new_task.png)